lwcolton/driftwood/README.rst

 - Features for logging custom attributes
 - Can notify of status changes based on the level of messages being logged

 Get Driftwood
 =============

 .. code-block:: shell

     pip install git+https://github.com/HurricaneLabs/driftwood.git

+**Note:** To use mongodb logging, you must install the mongoengine module.
+Tested with 0.8.7

 Run the tests
 =============